dpb587/gget/README.md

 ## Docker Usage

-The `gget` image can be used as a build stage for finding and downloading assets for use in a subsequent stage.
+The `gget` image can be used as a build stage to download assets for a later stage.

 ```
 FROM docker.pkg.github.com/dpb587/gget/gget as gget